Samsung Galaxy Tab 3 10.1: Features

 The Galaxy Tab 3 10.1 was released with Android 4.2.2 Jelly Bean.
-It was expected as of the Summer 2013 release that an upgrade to Android 4.3 Jelly Bean would be made available in the future; however, the rumoured upgrade to Android 4.3 Jelly Bean has been skipped, while an upgrade to Android 4.4.2 KitKat released later in 2014.
+It was expected that, as of the Summer 2013 release, an upgrade to Android 4.3 Jelly Bean would be made available; however, the upgrade was skipped, and an upgrade to Android 4.4.2 KitKat was released later in 2014.
 Samsung has customized the interface with its TouchWiz UX software.
-In 2022 it still ran perfectly on LineageOS 14.1 (Android 7.1.2).
+In 2022, it still ran perfectly on LineageOS 14.1 (Android 7.1.2).
 Samsung has customized the interface with its TouchWiz Nature UX software.
 As well as apps from Google, including Google Play, Gmail and YouTube, it has access to Samsung apps such as ChatON, S Suggest, S Voice, Smart Remote (Peel) and All Share Play.

 The Galaxy Tab 3 10.1 is available in WiFi-only, 3G & Wi-Fi, and 4G/LTE & WiFi variants.
-Storage ranges from 16 GB to 32 GB depending on the model, with a microSDXC card slot for expansion.
-It has a 10.1-inch WXGA TFT screen with a resolution of 1280x800 pixel.
-It also features a 1.3 MP front camera without flash and 3.15 MP rear-facing camera.
+Storage ranges from 16 GB to 32 GB, depending on the model, with a microSDXC card slot for expansion.
+It has a 10.1-inch WXGA TFT screen with a resolution of 1280x800 pixels.
+It also features a 1.3 MP front camera without flash and a 3.15 MP rear-facing camera.
 It also has the ability to record HD videos.

 The Micro USB connector on the Galaxy Tab 3 10.1 supports MHL 1.

 Special Edition

-In January 2014, Samsung announced that it would release a special edition called Galaxy Tab for Education, starting in April.
+In January 2014, Samsung announced that it would release a special edition of the Galaxy Tab, called Galaxy Tab for Education, starting in April.
 This special edition features support and features for the K-12 education sector.
 Among additional specs, Samsung implemented NFC.